theodo/tyrion/README.md

 ## Ignore paths

-You can ignore files containing certain strings by using the `"ignore"`option in the config file:
+You can ignore files containing certain strings by using the `"ignorePath"`option in the config file:
 ```
-"ignore": "node_modules"
+"ignorePath": [
+  "node_modules",
+  "README.md"
+]
 ```

 Todo: add capability for multiple ignore paths in array (currently only takes singular string)